churchil15/Pets-Database/README.md

 3. **SQLite databases:** SQLite database are highly efficient and are good for organizing a lot of related and structured data for easy access.
 SQLite databases are divided into tables, and these tables can have rows and coloumns

 # Steps for Creating a Database in Android
+1. Create a Package that will manage database specific classes.
+2. Create a Schema and a Contract Class.
+Now in order to create an Contract we should first create an outer class named BlankContract and then an inner class named BlankEntry for each table in the database.
+Each of these inner classes should implement a class called BaseColumns